Nickelodeon (United Kingdom & Ireland)

-Nickelodeon (commonly shortened to Nick) is a British/Irish pay television network.
+Nickelodeon (commonly shortened to Nick) is a British and Irish children's pay television network owned by Paramount Skydance.
 It launched on 1 September 1993, as a localised version of the American channel of the same name in the United Kingdom and launched in Ireland in 2004.
 In the United Kingdom, the channel is available on Sky, Virgin Media, and TalkTalk Plus TV.
 In Ireland, the channel is available on Virgin Media Ireland, Eir TV and Sky Ireland.
 It is the first Nickelodeon feed launched overseas.

 History

 Nickelodeon was launched in the UK on 1 September 1993, exclusively on Sky as part of the Sky Multichannels package, originally airing for 12 hours from 7am to 7pm. and showing both cartoons and live action series for children.
 The first cartoon to air on the channel was James the Cat.
-Nick@Nite was also planned to launch in early 1994 but never implemented; off-air Nickelodeon would air static logos, schedule information and teletext.
-In November 1995, it started to timeshare with Paramount Channel.
+Nick@Nite was also planned to launch in early 1994 but never implemented; off-air, Nickelodeon would air static logos, schedule information and teletext.
+In November 1995, it started to timeshare with The Paramount Channel.

 The British version of Nick Jr. also launched on the channel's first day, broadcasting during school hours.
 Live presentation followed in 1994, branded as Nick Alive!, which was soon moved into its own studio in the London Trocadero, and relocated to the station's new headquarters on Rathbone Place in 1995.
 In 1996, Nickelodeon reached an agreement with CBBC to show a block of CBBC programmes for one hour before and one hour after Nick Jr., called CBBC on Nickelodeon.
 This block lasted until 1999, when Nick Jr. was removed from the main channel in July 2000, after launching its own channel the year before, and the increase of subscribers to Sky Digital and cable.

-In August 1997, Nickelodeon began broadcasting an hour earlier, signing on at 6am.
+Starting in November 1995, Nickelodeon would begin its broadcast an hour earlier on weekdays, at 6 am.
 When Sky Digital was launched in 1998, it was in the original channel line-up on Astra 2A.
 On 1 September 1999, two sister channels were launched, Nick Jr. and Nickelodeon Replay (a +1 hour timeshift).
-On the same day, Nickelodeon broadcasting from 6 am until 10 pm.
-However, analogue satellite and analogue cable services continued to shutdown the channel at 7 pm each day until Nickelodeon closed on analogue satellite on 30 April 2001.
+On the same day, Nickelodeon started broadcasting from 6 am until 10 pm.
+However, analogue satellite and analogue cable services continued to follow the weekend 7 am startup and continued to close down the channel at 7 pm each day until Nickelodeon closed on analogue satellite on 30 April 2001.
 Nicktoons was launched in the UK and Ireland in July 2002.

 In December 2004, Telewest failed to reach an agreement to broadcast Nickelodeon, Nicktoons and Nick Jr. on their services after 2005 and the channels were removed from Telewest on 17 December, leading to many Telewest customers leaving for Sky and NTL, while Telewest offered either a free upgrade to Disney Channel or to Sky Movies to prevent losing any customers.
 By the next year, however, Nickelodeon successfully reached an agreement with Telewest and the channels were restored.